|Other Sources of Information

 This is a non-profit, non-government funded charitable organization, completely operated by volunteers and support families of children with heart disease.
 It offers inspiration and awareness.

-Congenital Cardiac Centre for Adults
+Toronto Congenital Cardiac Center for Adults

 This site is the Internet home page for the Canadian Adult Congenital Heart Network.